cherryramatisdev/jirarust/README.md

 A cli that group jira and github together in a beatiful workflow 🦄.

+## Requirements

+- This CLI interact direrctly with multiple remote providers (gitlab and github for now) and for that it's necessary to define your personal usage token with proper access to generate pull/merge request
+  - For that please define either `GITHUB_TOKEN` or `gitlab_token` as environment variables in your system and make sure the token has the proper accesses

+> Documentation about tokens on github: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens
+>
+> Documentation about tokens on gitlab: https://docs.gitlab.com/user/profile/personal_access_tokens/

 ## Usage

 1. To install (In the future we'll have releases with pre built binaries)